All About Ranked Choice Voting

-In pick-one plurality voting (the system Longmont currently uses for its elections), voters pick one candidate and the candidate that receives the most votes wins—even if the majority of voters backed other candidates.
 Under RCV, voters instead have the opportunity to rank candidates in the order of their preference.
 When votes are tallied, all first-choice votes are counted.
 If a candidate has a majority, they win.
 If no candidate has a majority, the candidate with the fewest first-choice votes is eliminated.
-Their supporters' ballots are counted for the voters’ second choices.
+Their supporters' ballots are counted for the voters next-highest choices.
 The process continues until a candidate has earned a majority of the votes.
+Only once a majority has been attained is a candidate declared the winner.

 Why is RCV Better than Plurality Voting?